 Sample size

 The study is powered for a paired analysis of kidneys from the same donor that are randomised to each of the two study arms.
 A correlation coefficient of 0.4 has been used for the function of 2 kidneys from the same donor based upon analyses of kidney transplants in the United Kingdom, Belgium and the Netherlands.
-The study is powered to detect a mean difference of 8 ml/min in measured GFR between the 2 kidneys, considering an expected mean measured GFR in the control group of 40 ml/min at one year after transplantation.
+The study is powered to detect a mean difference of 8 ml/min (the smallest difference in GFR thought to be of clinical significance by an expert team of transplant physicians and nephrologistst) in measured GFR between the 2 kidneys, considering a standard deviation of 10ml/min and an expected mean measured GFR in the control group of 40 ml/min at one year after transplantation.
 For a power of 90% (β=0.10) and 5% significance level (2-sided α=0.05), 83 pairs of kidneys will need to be analysed.
-Given that 25% of donors included will result in only 1 transplanted kidney, a PNF (primary non-function) rate of 10%, and allowing for 25% loss before randomisation will mean that 162 donors are required to be enrolled in order to achieve 83 paired kidneys transplanted.
+Assuming that 5% of the recipients will be lost to follow up and 3% will suffer PNF and 15% of kidneys will be declined by the recipient centre (sometimes the contralateral kidney will be transplanted), 108 kidney pairs will be randomised to each of the study arms.
+Assuming that 30% of the kidneys will be deemed not transplantable before randomisation by the retrieving surgeon and 20% of donors will be lost in the early stages (e.g. donor procedure cancelled or donor hospital not reached in time), 194 donors are required to be screened in order to achieve 83 paired kidneys transplanted.
+This will ensure an intention-to-treat (ITT) analysis powered to a 90% level.
 This will be the primary outcome analysis.
+Assuming that an extra 15% of kidneys will eventually end up in static cold storage (SCS) due to inability to cannulate or to technical failure of the machine, the above sample size will ensure an 85% power for the per-protocol (PP) analysis i.e. not including these SCS kidneys.
 Kidneys from donors that result in 1 transplanted kidney will be kept in the study.
 Results from these “unpaired” kidneys will be used to assess the treatment effect for unpaired kidneys.
 The treatment effect from both the ‘paired’ kidneys and ‘unpaired’ kidneys can then be weighted and used in combination in a type of meta-analysis.
 This will be a secondary analysis.

 Health Economic Analysis